Aktsiaselts Infortar Investor Webinar introducing the results of the Q2 2024

-Infortar will organize a webinar for investors on 5 August 2024 at 12:00 (EET) in Estonian and at 14:00 (EET) in English to introduce the second quarter 2024 results.
-The webinar will be attended by the Managing Director of Infortar Martti Talgre and Head of Investor Relations Kadri Laanvee.
+Infortar organized a webinar for investors on 5 August 2024 at 12:00 (EET) in Estonian and at 14:00 (EET) in English to introduce the second quarter 2024 results.
+The webinar was attended by Managing Director of Infortar Martti Talgre and Investor Relations Manager Kadri Laanvee.

-The webinar is open to everyone and takes place without registration of participants.
-The webinar will be hosted on the Microsoft Teams platform.
-Please note that to participate, no prior registration is required, and no reminder of the webinar will be sent.
-You can either participate by joining from your web browser or via Microsoft Teams application.
-When using a mobile device to join the webinar, you first need to download the Microsoft Teams application from either Play Store or App Store, depending on your device’s software.

 Additional information: